thegetty/quire-docs/content/guide/setup.md

 This is working closer to the code.
 And to work with code, you need three standard coding tools.
 Before you start the install process.
 Set these up first:

 1. Make sure you have a **command line shell**.
 Macs come with a good shell called **Terminal** (find it in your Applications > Utilities folder).
 For PCs we recommend installing **[Git Bash](https://git-for-windows.github.io/)**.
-A good introduction to the command line shell can be found in this [lesson](https://programminghistorian.org/lessons/intro-to-bash) from The Programming Historian.
+A good introduction to the command line shell see [Introduction to the Bash Command Line](https://programminghistorian.org/lessons/intro-to-bash)lesson from the Programming Historian.
 2. Set up a **[GitHub account](https://github.com/join)** and download **[GitHub Desktop](https://desktop.github.com/)** for version control.
 3. Get a **text editor** (there are many, but we recommend [Atom](https://atom.io/) because of its integration with Github).